radixdlt/radixdlt-javascript/packages/application/README.md

 In the code block above we use `cursor` to fetch two diffrent "pages" of the transaction history, but this account only had 34 transactions, so the second page only contained 14 entries.

-We use a [Subject (RxJS)](https://rxjs-dev.firebaseapp.com/guide/subject) to trigger the multiple calls to `executedTransactions`, in combination with [`mergeMap` ("flatMap)](https://www.learnrxjs.io/learn-rxjs/operators/transformation/mergemap) to transform the observable from `number => ExecutedTransaction` .
+We use a [Subject (RxJS)](https://rxjs-dev.firebaseapp.com/guide/subject) to trigger the multiple calls to `transactionHistory`, in combination with [`mergeMap` ("flatMap)](https://www.learnrxjs.io/learn-rxjs/operators/transformation/mergemap) to transform the observable from `number => TransactionHistory` .
 An important thing to note is that we *update the cursor upon receiving each new "page"*.

+See (Fetch Trigger)[#fetchTrigger] for a way either scheduling fetching of transaction history a regular interval, or binding a fetch to a "Fetch Now" button in GUI.

 ### Actions